AdaCore/spark2014/docs/lrm/source/packages.rst

       :Trace Unit: 7.1.4 LR an option shall not be repeated within an option list

 #.
 If External is specified in an ``option_list`` then there shall be at most
+   one occurrence of each of Async_Readers, Async_Writers, Effective_Writes
+   and Effective_Reads.
+   .. ifconfig:: Display_Trace_Units

-   one occurrence of each of Async_Readers and Async_Writers.
+      :Trace Unit: 7.1.4 LR at most one occurrence of each of Async_Readers, Async_Writers, Effective_Writes and Effect_Reads with External

 #.
-If neither

-   .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 7.1.4 LR at most one of Input_Only or Output_Only with External
+Currently no ``simple_options`` are defined.

 #.
 If an ``option_list`` contains one or more ``name_value_option`` items
    then they shall be the final options in the list.